-The room is equipped with a desk and a chair.
+The rooms are equipped with a desk and a chair.
 Internet will only be provided through a wireless connection (no ethernet) and any users of the WiFi will need to agree to an Acceptable Use policy.
 All users must provide their own devices (computer, mouse, keyboard, etc.).

-Please select a booking below.
-If a time and date are not showing, the room is not available during the time you selected.
+If a time and date are not showing, then the room has been booked, closed, or is otherwise unavailable.

 Contact Information and Message

-When filling out your contact information, please provide a phone number or email address in addition to your name in case we need to contact you for any reason.
+When filling out your contact information, you must provide a phone number or email address in addition to your name in case we need to contact you for any reason.

 Please do not make any requests in the message section.
 You can use this section to provide us with any feedback about the booking process (availability of room, selection of times, etc.)